Till Cissokho

-Till Cissokho (born 8 February 2000) is a French professional footballer who plays as centre-back.
+Till Cissokho (born 8 February 2000) is a French professional footballer who plays as centre-back for Veikkausliiga club HJK Helsinki.

 Club career

 On 11 January 2019, Cissokho signed his first professional contract with Bordeaux.
 He made his professional debut with Bordeaux in a 3–0 Ligue 1 loss to Saint-Étienne on 14 April 2019.

 On 27 June 2022, Quevilly-Rouen confirmed that Cissokho will return to the club for the 2022–23 season on a permanent contract after playing on loan in the previous season.

 On 22 August 2024, Cissokho moved to Portugal, signing a two-year contract with Primeira Liga club Estrela da Amadora.
 On 13 January 2025, he was loaned to Rodez.
 On 7 October 2025, Cissokho's contract with Estrela was terminated by mutual agreement.

+On 18 January 2026, Cissokho moved to Finland, joining Veikkausliiga club HJK Helsinki on a one-year contract, with an option for a further year.

 International career

 Cissokho is a former youth international for France, representing his country from under-16 to under-18 level.
 He won the Tournoi du Val-de-Marne with the under-16 side in 2015.
 He's of Senegalese descent.